vidithi-Curry30/doc-parser/README.md

 # Appraisal Document Parser

-An end-to-end pipeline for extracting structured data from mortgage loand and residential property appraisal reports (URAR / UAD 3.6 format).
+An end-to-end pipeline for extracting structured data from mortgage loans and residential property appraisal reports (URAR / UAD 3.6 format).
 Five distinct processing stages — each designed to catch failure modes the previous one cannot.

 Includes a FastAPI REST API, Click CLI, and async batch processor.